-- In what ways, if at all, are representations of my community (or groups within it) in data systems focused on negative characteristics like disparity, deprivation, disadvantage, dysfunction, and difference (the "5 D's")? - Do these systems reinforce or enable existing social hierarchies and power dynamics that marginalise groups who are negatively characterised? - In what ways, if at all, are representations of my community (or groups within it) in data systems focused on single characteristics (like race, socioeconomic status, or gender) -or proxies of these characteristics-that are associated with relative disadvantages and negative characterisations? - How, if at all, do such narrow representations detract from a focus of data collectors, developers, and users on broader goals of advancing public good equitably?

-- How, if at all, do such representations obscure important intragroup differences (for instances differences between different genders within specific racial groups)?
+- In what ways, if at all, are representations of the communities (or groups within them) in data systems under my policy remit focused on negative characteristics like disparity, deprivation, disadvantage, dysfunction, and difference (the "5 D's")? - On these systems reinforce or enable existing social hierarchies and power dynamics that marginalise groups who are negatively characterised?
+How can I advance policies, standards, law, and regulation to redress this kind of data injustice, where present or possible? - In what ways, if at all, are representations of these communities (or groups within them) in data systems focused on single characteristics (like race, socioeconomic status, or gender)-or proxies of these characteristics-that are associated with relative disadvantages and negative characterisations? - How, if at all, do such narrow representations detract from a focus of data collectors, developers, and users on broader goals of advancing public good equitably? - How, if at all, do such representations obscure important intragroup differences (for instances differences between different genders within specific racial groups)? - o How can I advance policies, standards, law, and regulation to redress this kind of data injustice, where present or possible?